Evaluating Customized vs. Generalist Transformer-based Models for Legal Contract Classification: Introduction

-To address this question, we present a comprehensive evaluation of 10 open-source legal-specific LLMs with 7 general-purpose LLMs across the three distinct contract understanding tasks.
-Our results reveal consistent improvements in performance for legal-specific LLMs, particularly on tasks where legal and domain-specific semantics are critical.
+Recent work suggests that open-source legal-specific models offer a promising, cost-effective, and privacy-preserving alternative to generalist models \cite{singh2025survey,bhambhoria2024evaluating, chalkidis2020legal}.
+However, despite their advantages, these models remain significantly underutilized in current legal contract classification tasks, as noted by \citet{singh2025survey}.
+As illustrated in Figure \ref{Figure1}, legal-specific models are rarely evaluated, and mostly generalist models are preferred in prior work on three popular and freely available contract classification tasks: Unfair Contractual Terms Identification \cite{lippi2019claudette, chalkidis2022lexglue}, Contractual Provision Topic Classification \cite{tuggener2020ledgar, chalkidis2022lexglue}, and Agent-Specific Deontic Modality Detection \cite{sancheti2022agent}. \\ Despite the legal nature of documents/tasks, researchers have continued to favor generalist models over legal-specific models.
+This holds true not only for decoder models (which is the predominant context in which `customization' is used) but also for encoder models that must be adopted to the legal domain.
+In some cases, legal-specific models are excluded entirely.
+For instance, recent studies such as \citet{guha2023legalbench} and \citet{singh2024data}, which explicitly focus on legal downstream tasks, do not include any legal-specific models in their benchmarking evaluations.
+Therefore, this paper addresses the Research Question \textbf{(RQ):} \emph{How do legal-specific models perform compared to generalist models on legal contract classification tasks?} To address this question, we present a comprehensive evaluation of 13 open-source legal-specific models with 9 generalist models across the three distinct contract classification tasks.
+Our results reveal consistent improvements in performance for legal-specific models, particularly on tasks where legal and domain-specific semantics are critical.
 This benchmark serves as a resource for the community, offering a clearer understanding of model suitability and performance across tasks and model types.
-The contributions of this work are as follows: (a) To the best of our knowledge, we present the first benchmarking of multiple legal-specific LLMs across multiple contract understanding tasks; (b) We systematically compare their performance with that of general-purpose LLMs; (c) We identify model strengths, weaknesses, and task-specific challenges, offering insights for future research and deployment.
+The contributions of this work are as follows: (a) \emph{To the best of our knowledge, we present the first benchmarking of multiple legal-specific models across multiple contract classification tasks}; (b) We systematically compare their performance with that of generalist models; (c) We identify model strengths, weaknesses, and task-specific challenges, offering insights for future research and deployment.